-On November 22, 2021, the Company entered into the Saol APA for the acquisition of a portfolio of four FDA-approved plasmaderived hyperimmune commercial products.
-The Product are CYTOGAM, HEPAGAM B, VARIZIG AND WINRHO SDF.
+On November 22, 2021, the Company entered into the Saol APA for the acquisition of the Four FDA-Approved Plasma Derived Hyperimmune Commercial Products.

-Under the terms of the APA, the Company paid Saol a \$95 million upfront payment, and agreed to pay up to an additional \$50 million of contingent consideration subject the achievement of sales thresholds for the period commencing on the Acquisition Date and ending on December 31, 2034.
+Under the terms of the Saol APA, the Company paid Saol a \$95 million upfront payment, and agreed to pay up to an additional \$50 million of contingent consideration subject the achievement of sales thresholds for the period commencing on the Acquisition Date and ending on December 31, 2034.
 The Company may be entitled for up to \$3 million credit deductible from the contingent consideration payments due for the years 2023 through 2027, subject to certain conditions as defined in the agreement between the parties.